Formosa Cafe

 In 2004, the historic restaurant was dwarfed by the West Hollywood Gateway shopping mall which was built to its immediate east, occupying the entire southeast corner of Santa Monica Boulevard and North La Brea Avenue.

 In 2015, the restaurant's original red-and-black 1940s interiors were gutted and a "modern" interior was installed, despite clientele who enjoyed the nostalgic ambience.
 After negative reactions to the change, much of the original interior was rebuilt.
 Less than 18 months after the gutting, just before Christmas of 2016, the Formosa Cafe closed without advance notice.

 In June 2017, The Los Angeles Times announced that the café would reopen with a new operator, the 1933 Group.

-July 2021 Formosa is open again for drinks and dining.
+As of July 2021, Formosa is open again for drinks and dining.

 In popular culture

 The interior and exterior of the Formosa Cafe can be seen in two key sequences in the 1997 movie L.A.
 Confidential, set in early 1950s Los Angeles.
-Other productions that have used the café include Swingers (1996), Still Breathing (1998), The Majestic (2001), and episodes of the television series Bosch, "Blood Under the Bridge", and Euphoria, "A Thousand Little Trees of Blood".
+Other productions that have used the café include Swingers (1996), Nurse Betty (2000), Still Breathing (1998), The Majestic (2001), and episodes of the television series Bosch, "Blood Under the Bridge", Euphoria, "A Thousand Little Trees of Blood", and Bling Empire, "What's in Anna's Shower?"
+(2021).